 Then they came to the place of which God had told him; and Abraham built the altar there and arranged the wood, and bound his son Isaac and laid him on the altar, on top of the wood.Genesis 22:9(NASB)

-A day arrived when He was required to trust God to provide for all his needs during a terrible time of famine instead of placing his hope in his Egyptian neighbours, and he was also tested when he parted company with his nephew Lot and found it necessary to rescue him from a fierce enemy, when Lot, his family, and the entire city of Sodom, were carried away into slavery.
+A day arrived when He was required to trust God to provide for all his needs during a terrible time of famine, instead of placing his hope in his Egyptian neighbours.
+He was also tested when he parted company with his nephew Lot and found it necessary to rescue him from a fierce enemy, when Lot, his family, and the entire city of Sodom, were carried away into slavery.

-Abraham's faith was severely tested when he had to wait for 25 years for his 'son of promise' to be born to his elderly, barren wife and it was similarly a great test of faith when he had to send Ishmael, his 13-year-old 'son of the flesh' far away.
-At times his faith grew weak, and at times he did not understand, but through it all he discovered that God is always faithful and His promises are always sure.
+Abraham's faith was severely tested when he had to wait for 25 years for his 'son of promise' to be born to his elderly, barren wife.
+It was, similarly, a great test of faith when he had to send Ishmael, his 13-year-old 'son of the flesh' far away.
+At times, his faith grew weak, and at times, he did not understand, but through it all he discovered that God is always faithful and His promises are always sure.

-The trials and testings through which God's servants are often allowed to pass are very precious to our heavenly Father, for they produce endurance, steadfastness, patience, and a strengthened faith.
-The man who maintains an unshakable trust in God's Word, in spite of life's circumstances - when human logic screams the opposite - gives honour and glory to our Father in heaven and will prove to be praiseworthy and honourable when the Lord Jesus Christ returns.
+The trials and testings through which God's servants are often allowed to pass are very precious to our Heavenly Father, for they produce endurance, steadfastness, patience, and a strengthened faith.
+The man who maintains an unshakable trust in God's Word, in spite of life's circumstances, and when human logic screams the opposite, gives honour and glory to our Father in heaven, and will prove to be praiseworthy and honourable when the Lord Jesus Christ returns.

-The incredible picture that Abraham painted as he obeyed God's command to offer up his only son, was one that would take place hundreds of years later when Jesus, the only Son of the Father would walk to the mountain upon which He was to be sacrificed.
-Just as Isaac carried the wood for the offering and Abraham built the alter - so a wooden Cross was laid upon Christ as He walked to mount Calvary - the place appointed by the Father to sacrifice the Lamb of God - Who was nailed on the Cross as the sacrificial offering for the sin of the world.
+The incredible picture that Abraham painted as he obeyed God's command to offer up his only son, was one that would take place hundreds of years later when Jesus, the only Son of the Father, would walk to the mountain upon which He was to be sacrificed.
+Just as Isaac carried the wood for the offering and Abraham built the alter, so a wooden cross was laid upon Christ as He walked to mount Calvary, the place appointed by the Father to sacrifice the Lamb of God.
+And Jesus was nailed to that cross as the sacrificial offering for the sin of the world.

-Heavenly Father, thank You for the amazing life-story of Abraham who demonstrated through his acts of faith and obedience, the importance of trusting You in all things - even when our physical senses, human logic, and understanding deny the circumstances.
-Thank You that You use all things together for the good of those that love You and that You are carrying out Your purposes in the lives of each of Your children, as You carry forward Your redemptive plan for the world.
-I pray You would open up my understanding more and more to the wonderful things within Your Word.
-This I ask in Jesus' name, AMEN.
+Heavenly Father, thank You for the amazing life-story of Abraham, who demonstrated through his acts of faith and obedience, the importance of trusting You in all things, even when human logic and understanding deny the circumstances.
+Thank You that You use all things together for the good of those that love You.
+Help me to understand that You are carrying out Your purposes in the lives of each of Your children, as You carry forward Your redemptive plan for the world.
+I pray You would open up my understanding, more and more, to the wonderful things within Your Word.
+In Jesus' name, AMEN.